 No words can describe what exciting conversations we had on our road and how close friends we became within those couple hours.

-The next morning reminded rather a big international family gathered all around the table full of cheese, bread, jamon and jam.
+The next morning reminded rather a big international family gathered all around the table full of cheese, bread, jamon, and jam.
 Puppies were trying to steal one more piece of camembert and I was trying to catch familiar Spanish words.
-Abdiel, a host, was from Panama and was extremely eager to share all his experience about living on different continents.
+Abdiel, a host, was from Panama and was extremely eager to share all his experience of living on different continents.

 After all, we had a short walk through most luxurious streets ( it will be described in the next post) and I said goodbye.
 Again.
 So tired of it.
 So sick and tired to hug people without knowing when will be the next time we will sit together and enjoy the sunset.
 But I will be back, Alba, I promise!